We have Experienced Medical Malpractice Attorneys

 Do You Have a Potential Case or Question?

 If you or loved one have been the victim of medical malpractice in Houston, Texas, or another state within the United States, you may be able to obtain compensation for your losses and suffering.
 While nothing can make up for a serious medical injury or the wrongful death of a loved one, the compensation you may receive can help you deal with the tragedy and have some support to move forward with your life.
 Our attorneys at Fleming, Nolen and Jez will be there for you each step in the process.
-Contact us today to speak with one of our specialist to review your case information.
+Contact us today to speak with one of our specialists to review your case information.